just-jim/CDS/README.md

 - Use postman with the provided 'End-to-End Tests' collection and the 'local' environment.
 - Run the collections using postman runner

-Note: The testing scenarios in the collection have defined postman scripts in order to verify the expected behaviours.
+Note: The testing scenarios in the collection have defined postman scripts to verify the expected behaviors.

 #### DB Migrations
-To create new migrations make sure you have installed:
+To create new migrations in the future make sure you have installed:
 - .NET SDK 8
 - Add the Entity Framework Core package
 - install EF Core Tools